andrewottman1990/JavaSpringDemo/README.md

 ## Project Features

-- logFeature: An API to demonstrate concurrency with CompleteableFuture (TODO)
+- logFeature: An API to demonstrate concurrency with CompleteableFuture (Done: java/com/ottman/javaspringdemo/logFeature)
 - An API to demonstrate protecting endpoints with JWT and OAuth (TODO)

 ## Other concepts demonstrated